hdrpknc/hacking_android_apps/README.md

 ## 2. analysis of the coding

-get the coding on the pc from the android device with an usb cable
+get the apk on the pc from the android device with an usb cable

 0. Check connection with the android device via comand `adb devices` on the terminal
 1. Determine the package name of the app, e.g. *"com.example.someapp"*.
 Skip this step if you already know the package name. </br>